Normal blood sugar levels are as follows:

 When people talk about “blood sugar,” they mean “blood glucose.”
 The two terms mean the same thing.

 In the U.S., blood sugar is normally measured in milligrams of glucose per deciliter of blood (mg/dl).
 A milligram is very little, about 0.00018 of a teaspoon.
 A deciliter is about 3 1/3 ounces.

 In Canada and the United Kingdom, blood sugar is reported in millimoles/liter (mmol/L).
 You can convert Canadian or British glucose levels to American numbers if you multiply them by 18.
-This is useful to know if you’re reading comments or studies from England or Canada.
+This is useful to know if you’re reading comments or studies from Great Britain or Canada.
 If someone reports that their fasting blood glucose was 7, you can multiply that by 18 and get their U.S. glucose level of 126 mg/dl.

 What are normal glucose numbers?
 They vary throughout the day.
 (Click here for a blood sugar chart.)
 For someone without diabetes, a fasting blood sugar on awakening should be under 100 mg/dl.
 Before-meal normal sugars are 70–99 mg/dl.
 “Postprandial” sugars taken two hours after meals should be less than 140 mg/dl.